Your cart is currently empty!

 Install LEDs in your exit signs and other signage to reduce energy and maintenance costs, especially compared to CFL and incandescent lighting.
 You can use Energy Star’s exit signs savings calculator to determine how much you can save by making this change.

 Below, we have a sample downloadable checklist.
-After downloading, take a look at your facility’s operations and identify large energy draws, and add them to the list.
+After downloading, look at your facility’s operations and identify large energy draws, and add them to the list.

 Providing efficient heating for an industrial building can be difficult when there are so many different functions taking place.
-Heating will be different for workers in offices, maintenance rooms, and on the factory floor – which means that a fully centralized heating system may not be the best option.
+The heating will be different for workers in offices, maintenance rooms, and on the factory floor – which means that a fully centralized heating system may not be the best option.

 One solution is installing radiant heaters, which transfer heat directly through walls, ceilings, or floors.
 Hydronic systems are particularly energy-efficient, to the point that they are recommended for off-grid homes.